Honk honk! My name’s PICKLE and I’m looking for my forever farm in sunny SoCal!

-My rescue friends think I was born around March 3rd and like all baby piggos, I’m growing like a WEED!
-I want to find my peeps soon because they’re missing out on my hilarious piglet-hood.
+I was born around March 3rd and like all baby piggos, I’m growing like a WEED!
 My foster mom says I’m the funniest, gabbiest pigren she’s ever met.
 Well after my start to life, I’ve got a lot to say and do!

-I’m also known as the PV Piglet cuz I was first spotted running scared in a small forest in fancy Palos Verdes Estates (where pigs aren’t even allowed).
-No one knows how I got there, but I was pretty much just born, then taken away from my pig family and suddenly ended up in a big pickle.
-Lucky for me, I’m smart (cuz I’m a pig and we’re smarter than dogs and 3-yr-olds!) and resilient, and I had some guardian angels watching out for me until I was safely caught and placed in foster care.
+I’m known as the PV Piglet cuz I was first spotted running scared in a small forest in fancy Palos Verdes Estates.
+No one knows how I got there but I was only a few weeks old and suddenly found myself in a big pickle.
+Fortunately I’m smart and sassy (pigs r smarter than dogs and 3-yr-old kids!), and I had guardian angels keeping watch until I was safely caught and placed in foster care.
 I had to learn that people can be nice and trusted, but it didn’t take long and now I’m addicted to belly rubs!

 Some of my favorite piglet things include:

 - Eating, of course – I have 15,000 taste buds!
 You only have 9,000 🙂

 - Trying to steal everyone else’s food ..
 I LOVE FOOD!
 You should hear me squeal for meals 🙂

 - Belly rubs – More belly rubs, please!

 - Excavating my mud hole, rooting around up to my eyeballs, and running zoomies after a good roll.
 Mud protects my skin from sunburn and keeps me cool since I can’t actually sweat.